KEMONOYA/zettelkasten/ZETTELKASTEN/Entity-Component-System (ECS).md

 2. **Components**

-These are what store all information about the entity, including where it is, what it lo
+These are what store all information about the entity, including:
+- where it is, how it's oriented and how big it is (Transform component)
+- what it looks like (Mesh/Material component)
+- what its physical properties are (Rigidbody component)
+- etc.

+1. **Systems**

+These are what operate on the components discussed above, and make changes to the entities.
+For instance, if all entities are affected by gravity, a *System* will loop over all transform components each frame and update their positions accordingly to simulate gravitational pull.

 ___
 # References